Anubuthi/Epochalypse-Now/README.md

 = \mathbb{E}_{q_\theta(w)}\bigl[\log p(y \mid x, w)\bigr]
 - \beta\,\mathrm{KL}\bigl(q_\theta(w)\,\|\,p(w)\bigr)
 ```
+which is really just a balance between:
+How well the model fits the labels (the usual “log-likelihood” term)
+How simple the model stays (a KL-divergence penalty that keeps our learned weights from drifting too far from their prior)

 - $$\(\beta = 5\times10^{-3}\)$$ controls posterior complexity.
 - **Optimizer:** Adam (lr 1e-4, weight-decay 1e-5)